-Digestive Symptoms
+Symptoms

-A feeling of queasiness or upset stomach, especially after eating.
+What it is: A feeling of queasiness or upset stomach, especially after eating.
+Most common during the first few weeks and after dose increases.

 - Eat smaller, more frequent meals